 Thomas participates in both outpatient clinical medicine at Carolina Infectious Disease, as well as providing infectious disease services at Cape Fear Valley Medical Center.
 In coordination with Chukwuemeka O. Chima, MD, Thomas diagnoses, treats and manages varying types of illnesses and conditions.
 He has specific interests in antibiotic selection and therapy for a variety of common and complicated infections.

-Thomas was born and raised in Fayetteville, NC where he currently resides with his wife and daughter.
+Thomas was born and raised in Fayetteville, NC where he currently resides with his wife and children.